naxty/gcp-automated-quality-inspection/README.md

 ### 3. App Engine
 ![App Engine Application Architecture](docs/app_engine_architecture.png)

-We want to serve an online application that can be used for reviewing images that have been classified by the model with a score below the threshold.
+We serve an online application that can be used for reviewing images in the `unclear` folder, i.e., that have been classified by the model with a score below the chosen threshold.

 The server is written in Python using the [fastapi](https://fastapi.tiangolo.com/) framework.
 Through the server we serve a static page that is using React to display an image and as an user we can decide if the image is `defect` or `ok`.
 On the server side we retrieve the image from the `PREDICTION_BUCKET` and generate a pre-signed url that can be loaded directly from React.
 The server is deployed with App Engine.

 #### Preparation
 1. First, we require a key to access GCS from App Engine.
 By default App Engine will create a service account that can be looked up under `Service Accounts`.
 Usually this account is named as `${PROJECT_ID}@appspot.gserviceaccount.com`.
 Download the key put in inside the [app_engine folder](app_engine/) with the name `app_engine_service_account.json`.
 Important: don't share this key with anyone nor put it in the github repository.
 ![App Engine default account](docs/app_engine_default_service_account.png)
-2. In the storage browser we need to give the service account the role `Storage Object Viewer` and `Storage Legacy Bucket Writer` to view and edit blobs.
+2. In the storage browser we need to give the service account the role `Storage Object Viewer` and `Storage Legacy Bucket Writer` for the `PREDICTION_BUCKET` to view and edit blobs.
-3. In the IAM give the service account the role `Service Account Token Creator`
+3. In the IAM give the service account the role `Service Account Token Creator` to allow the generation of the pre-signed urls.
 ![Service_Account_Token_Creator_IAM](docs/app_engine_iam_service_account_creator_token.png)

 #### Deployment
 1. Ensure that the generated key `app_engine_service_account.json` is inside the [app_engine folder](app_engine/).
-2. Change the bucket name in [app.yaml](app_engine/app.yaml).
+2. Adjust the bucket name in [app.yaml](app_engine/app.yaml).
-3. Run `gcloud app deploy app_engine/app.yaml` and the application should be live after in a few seconds.
+3. Run `gcloud app deploy app_engine/app.yaml` and the application should be live after a few seconds.
 You can directly open the application from the terminal with `gcloud app browse`.
 ![App Engine Web Application](docs/web_application.png) Now we have the application running.
 By clicking `Ok`/`Defect` the image will be saved inside the bucket with the `ok`/`defect` label.
 After each click a new image will be loaded.
-4.

 #### Troubleshooting
 For any kind of troubleshooting of the app engine run `gcloud app logs tail -s default` to retrieve the logs.